 In her insightful and powerful solo performance, Liz Richardson plays three characters, whose lives were profoundly changed through their heartfelt connection to a prisoner on death row.

-During his 18 years in prison the young man made a remarkable transformation.
-He became an accomplished artist, Buddhist scholar and an inspiration to many people.
+Based on a true story, during his 18 years in prison a young man makes a remarkable transformation.
+He becomes an accomplished artist, Buddhist scholar and an inspiration to many people.
 The prisoner himself does not appear in UNCONFINED.
 His story unfolds through the very different eyes of Eleanor, a passionate English painter; Barbara, an American academic and chaplain; and Benny, his streetwise death row friend.

 The Journey of an Actress and Writer

 Elizabeth has worked with acclaimed international actors and directors including Peter O’Toole, Brian Cox, John Madden, Adrian Noble and Roger Michel, and played leading parts in London’s West End, the Bristol Old Vic, the Neptune Theatre in Halifax, the Shaw Festival in Ontario and Canadian Stage in Toronto.